chaseberry/quest/grammar/function.md

 ```

 * Functions are added to the local namespace if a statement evaluates to a function
-* Functions without names can not be added to any namespace, must be saved into a var
+* Functions without names can not be added to any namespace, must be saved into a variable
-*
+* Functions can be invoked with named arguments, or positional.
+Cannot mix